gdunlop/budget-boating/_posts/2020-05-04-Getting-started.markdown

 Run by a professional boat mechanic this channel is more US-centric covering bigger boats and engines, but still has lots of useful information about boat restoration and engine maintenance.

 ### [Tom Cunliffe](https://www.tomcunliffe.com)
 Tom is a sailor, writer and TV presenter.
-His YouTube channel - the aptly named [Yacht and Yarms](https://www.youtube.com/channel/UCrgLfFlVsszE1JSzYCmj9Yg) - mixes maritime history, trips near and far, and general boating advice.
+His YouTube channel - the aptly named [Yachts and Yarns](https://www.youtube.com/channel/UCrgLfFlVsszE1JSzYCmj9Yg) - mixes maritime history, sailing trips, and practical advice covering many aspects of boating.

-He recently launched a [membership scheme](https://www.tomcunliffe.com/product/tom-cunliffe-membership/) giving access to a monthly newsletter, new content and other benefits.
+Tom recently launched a [membership scheme](https://www.tomcunliffe.com/product/tom-cunliffe-membership/) giving access to a monthly newsletter, new content and other benefits.
 A subscription costs £30 a year, but if you grab one before the end of June 2020 you can get 50% off.